5 Behaviors of Leaders that do it the Hard Way

 4) Leaders that won’t change.

 Resistance to change may cross the line from doing things the hard way to choosing to fail even if that choice is unintentional.
+Change isn’t an option for a healthy and growing church.

-Candidly, I don’t think leaders resist change so much as they don’t perceive any margin to implement change.
-If you are overloaded, overwhelmed and overworked change is the last thing you want to embrace.
+If overloaded, overwhelmed and overworked change is the last thing you want to embrace.
 If your church is busy, change is exhausting.

 Change is about transition, and successful transitions require margin.
 Change often requires thinning out your calendar, and even some ministries to make room for change.
 You need time to think, plan, and communicate.